24 Oct 2011

 It's over four years, now, since I first read a book by Sue Moorcroft: 'Uphill all the way'.
 I liked it very much indeed, and looked forward to reading more of her books.
 However I was less impressed by 'Starting Over', which I read a couple of years later, and her other books have not had a very high profile.
 I read Sue Moorcroft's blog and enjoy her writing advice, but by the time I looked for others of her published novels, they seemed to have gone out of print.

 So I was delighted to discover three of them available inexpensively for the Kindle recently.
-I started reading 'Want to Know a Secret?' on a flight, and then found myself reading a bit more in every free moment I had.
+I started reading 'Want to Know a Secret?' on a recent flight, and then found myself reading a bit more in every free moment I had.

 This novel begins with what could have been rather a cliched scene: two large policeman are dominating Diane's kitchen, having just brought her some bad news.
 Her husband Gareth has been in an accident, although they think he will pull through.
 But the scene rapidly becomes almost surreal as Diane, in her shock, hears about an accident in circumstances which sound so unlikely that she wonders if it's a case of mistaken identity.
 Yet the man unconscious in hospital seems, beyond all reasonable doubt, to be indeed her husband.